 - ensure that student names are printed correctly according to their enrolment. - remove portions of the letter that are not relevant to the warning. - staple the pages of the letter together, check the letter for accuracy, sign it and give it to their Head Teacher.
-Head Teachers are required to check the letter, sign it and pass it to the Head Teacher Secondary Studies.
+Head Teachers are required to check the letter, sign it and pass it to the Deputy Principal, who will check, sign and pass it to the Head Teacher Secondary Studies.
 Letters will then be processed and given to the school office for mailing as soon as possible.
-Where possible, any work to be completed should also be attached. - refer Stage 5 students to the JBHS Study Centre under the Junior Study Centre Referral System and Stage 6 students under the Senior Study Centre Referral System, as outlined in Section 14.3.4. - ensure that NESA 'N' Determination Warning Letters are printed on the correct coloured paper.
+Where possible, any work to be completed should also be attached. - refer Stage 5 students to the JBHS 'N' Determination Resolution Program under the Junior Study Centre Referral System and Stage 6 students under the JBHS 'N' Determination Resolution Program, as outlined in Section 14.3.4.1. - ensure that NESA 'N' Determination Warning Letters are printed on the correct coloured paper.
 Those colours are: - Year 10 on GREEN - Year 11 on YELLOW - Year 12 on BLUE - only create Warning Letters through Sentral.
 The process involves: - 1.
 Open Sentral. - 2.
-From the master Sentral tab in the top left-hand corner, select Welfare. - 3.
-Type the student's name into the search area.
+From the master Sentral tab in the top left-hand corner, select Welfare.

+- 3. Type the student's name into the search area.
 (Multiple entries can be created for the same task.) - 4.
 Under the 'N-Award' tab, select 'Warning'. - 5.
-Select the appropriate Letter Template (under 'Type'). - Complete all details on the letter, including the nature of the task, requirements and relevant completion dates.
-(Three weeks must be provided for the completion of nonsubmitted tasks.) - 7.
+Select the appropriate Letter Template (under 'Type'). - 6.
+Complete all details on the letter, including the nature of the task, requirements and relevant completion dates.
+(Three weeks must be provided for the completion of non-submitted tasks.) - 7.
 Select the 'Print Letters' option at the top of the page. - 8.
 Print the letter, check it and give it to the faculty Head Teacher for processing. - 9.
 Update the status of the warning entry as required.
 That is, if a student completes the work, the status of the Sentral entry will be changed to "Complete".